List of Mad Men characters: Glen Bishop

 Betty finds out about Glen's friendship with Sally and forbids him to see her, even going so far as to fire her housekeeper Carla when Carla allows Glen to see Sally one last time before they move to Rye.
 Betty is partly jealous of her daughter, but also aware of Glen's propensity for unsettling behavior.

 However, in Season 5, it is revealed that Glen still speaks to Sally regularly on the telephone from his dorm at the Hotchkiss School, even going so far as to meet clandestinely in New York.
 Glen is unpopular at school and is frequently picked on, with the entire lacrosse team urinating in his locker.
 Though he encourages the boys at school to believe Sally is his girlfriend, with whom he has snuck off campus to have sex, Sally and Glen agree their relationship is closer to that of siblings.
 In season 6, he and Rolo, a friend from Hotchkiss, bring alcohol when visiting Sally and her student hosts at Miss Porter's School.
 When Rolo makes an unwanted pass at Sally, she tells Glen, who attacks Rolo and they briefly fight before leaving.

-In Season 7, an 18-year-old Glen visits the Francis residence to tell Sally he has a new job as a soldier.
-He recently graduated basic training and is awaiting assignment to advanced school.
+In Season 7, an 18-year-old Glen visits the Francis residence to tell Sally he has enlisted in the U.S. Army.
 His revelation that he has enlisted angers Sally, who condemns him for reversing his earlier stance on the Kent State shootings.
 Sally asks if he is going to Vietnam, to which Glen says it looks likely, but he has not yet gotten any orders.
-Later, Glen returns to the house and talks to Betty, revealing he flunked out of school and joined the military to appease his stepfather.
+Later, Glen returns to the house and talks to Betty, revealing he flunked out of school and joined the Army to appease his stepfather.
 Unlike Sally, Betty considers Glen brave for enlisting.